ionic-team/ionic-docs/.github/CONTRIBUTING.md

 /docs/theming           =>  src/pages/theming.md
 ```

+You can make copy edits to the site by [editing the Markdown files directly on GitHub](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
+In your pull request, please explain what was missing from or inaccurate about the content.

+### Authoring Locally

+To edit or create content locally, you'll need to [run the development server](#development-workflow).
 By default, the pages are only built once while starting the server.
 You can rebuild the pages continuously as you edit them by concurrently running the `watch-pages` script:

 ```sh
 $ npm run watch-pages